skfirojali/imposition-studio/README.md

 ## Privacy

-PaperFold runs entirely inside your browser.
+imposition-studio runs entirely inside your browser.

 No files are uploaded.
 No analytics.